How to Configure the Device in FDM

 (Except for the Firepower 4100/9300 and ISA 3000) A DHCP server running on the inside interface.

 The following steps provide an overview of additional features you might want to configure.
 Please click the help button (?) on a page to get detailed information about each step.

 Choose Device, then click View Configuration in the Smart License group.

 Click Enable for each of the optional licenses you want to use: Threat, Malware, URL.
+If you registered the device during setup, you can also enable the RA VPN license desired.
 Read the explanation of each license if you are unsure of whether you need it.

 If you have not registered, you can do so from this page.
 Click Register Device and follow the instructions.
 Please register before the evaluation license expires.